Prayer at St Edmund’s church

 Please feel you can surround yourself with prayer at any times of illness, particular difficulty or challenge.

-are in the Peace Room in the church hall at 2pm on the first and third Tuesdays each month.
+are in the church at 2pm on the first and third Tuesdays each month.
 Each meeting starts with a short reading followed by half-an-hour of silent prayer ending with music and a cuppa.
 Would you value some peace and quiet?
 Give us a try.
 Contact Sarah Meredith on 0113 288 8784 to find out more.

 St Edmund’s Prayer Diary